 This programme addresses the high demand for specialists both in the fundamental development of socio-technical and safety-critical systems as well as the application of these systems in specific domains.
 Many graduates also choose to continue their academic research in this up-and-coming discipline by completing a PhD, either in Germany or abroad.

 - Bachelor’s degree or equivalent qualification in a subject closely related to Computing Science or another related technical discipline, in Business Information Systems (with predominantly computer science and technical courses), in Psychology or Cognitive Sciences, or another subject which is closely related to the content covered in the Master’s programme and special expert knowledge (see admission regulations).

 - English language proficiency at level B2 of Common European Framework of Reference for Languages (CEFR).
-Proof of language proficiency through one of the following language certificates: TOEFL, IELTS, Cambridge First Certificate.

 - If applicable, evidence of relevant professional experience or internships.

 - If applicable, information regarding study-related experience abroad.